frcl/mensa-ka/readme.md

     $ curl mensa-ka.herokuapp.com/<mensa>/<track>

-Any unabiguous prefix is also a valid name.
+Any unambiguous prefix is also a valid name.
-For numberd tracks the number is a short name.
+For numbered tracks the number is a short name.
 Example:

     $ curl mensa-ka.herokuapp.com/A/3

 ### JSON
-As far as I know there is no offical way to get maschine readable menus.
+As far as I know there is no official way to get machine readable menus.
-`mensa-ka` will happily give you the menu as JSON, so you can create you on applications using that.
+`mensa-ka` will happily give you the menu as JSON, so you can create you own applications using that.

     $ curl mensa-ka.herokuapp.com?format=json

-This returns a json object of the form
+This returns a JSON object of the form
 ```json
 {
     "some mensa": {